PEER-REVIEWED JOURNAL ARTICLES

 (10) Formalization of jobs and firms in emerging economies, May 2014, IZA World of Labor.

 (11) Ethnic Fragmentation, Conflict, Displaced Persons and Human Trafficking: An Empirical Analysis (with Randall Akee, Arnab Basu and Nancy Chau), in Gil S. Epstein and Ira N. Gang eds., Migration and Culture, Frontiers of Economics and Globalization, Volume 8, Emerald Publishing, 2010.

 (12) Crisis and Recovery in Argentina: Labor market, poverty, inequality and pro-poor growth dynamics, in Stephan Klasen and Felicitas Nowak-Lehmann eds., Poverty, Inequality and Migration in Latin America, Peter Lang Verlag, 2008.

 CURRENT WORK IN PROGRESS AND WORKING PAPERS

 (13) Why Are Women’s and Men’s Work Lives Converging?
 Demography, Human Capital Investments, and Lifetime Earnings, with Joyce Jacobsen and Mutlu Yuksel (July 2016).

-(16) Missing Men and Female Labor Market Outcomes: Evidence from large-scale Mexican Migration, with Emily Conover and Sarah Pearlman (March 2017). (earlier version cited by World Bank in November 2015).
+(14) Gender Imbalances and Labor Market Outcomes: Evidence from Large-Scale Mexican Migration, with Emily Conover and Sarah Pearlman (July 2018). (earlier version cited by World Bank in November 2015).

-(17) Migration and the Informal Sector, with Ira Gang and John Landon-Lane (June 2017).
+(15) Migration and Household Informal Activity, with Ira Gang and John Landon-Lane (January 2019).